 - Position on earth - UVR levels are higher closer to the equator, for example, in northern areas of Australia

 - Altitude - the thinner atmosphere at high altitude filters out less UVR.
-There is about a 10% increase in UVR for each 1000m increase in altitude above sea level
+There is about a 10 percent increase in UVR for each 1000m increase in altitude above sea level

 - Ozone - ozone absorbs some UVR that would otherwise reach the earth.
 While ozone levels vary during the day and with the season, other factors such as sun height and changes in cloud cover appear to have more influence on levels of UVR